 1 tsp butter

 Extra virgin olive oil to serve

 2 poached eggs to serve (optional)

 1. This recipe is quite self-explanatory but this is how I do it.
 Roughly chop up your mushrooms into big strips and crush the garlic.
-In a large saucepan heat up the butter and melt on a medium heat.
-Once melted add the mushrooms and cook down in the butter.
-If the butter absorbs quite fast instead of adding more butter add a dash of water to help the mushrooms steam.
-Cook for about 5 minutes until the mushrooms begin to soften.
+In a large saucepan heat melt the butter on a medium heat.
+Once melted, add the mushrooms and cook down in the butter.
+If the butter absorbs quite fast, instead of adding more butter add a dash of water to help the mushrooms steam.
+Cook for about 5 mins until the mushrooms begin to soften.

-2. Add the garlic and the thyme sprigs, give it a good stir and cook for a further 2 minutes (again, add a dash of water when needed to help cook the mushrooms down.
+2. Add the garlic and the thyme sprigs, give it a good stir and cook for a further 2 mins (again, add a dash of water if needed to help cook the mushrooms down).

-3. Once the mushrooms start to look soft and cooked, add a third of the goats cheese and mix it straight in.
-(You don’t have to do this but this is what I do to make the mushrooms nice and creamy.
+3. Once the mushrooms start to look soft and cooked, add a third of the goats cheese and mix straight in (you don’t have to do this, but this is what I do to make the mushrooms nice and creamy).
 Season well with salt and pepper.
 Take off the heat and cover with a lid to keep the mushrooms warm.